enkidevs/curriculum/sql/dql/aggregate-queries/basic-maths.md

 In SQL you can use basic arithmetic operations to combine the values in your columns, row by row.
 Apart from the operations you already know (`+`, `-`, `*`, `/`) you can also use the modulo operator (`%`) which returns the remainder after division of the values.

-Let's look at this simple table called `pokemon_stats` which has the following values:
+Consider this simple table called `pokemon_stats` which has the following values:

 | id | hp | attack | defense |
 |----|----|--------|---------|